-This course is designed to provide students with a foundation in social media using interactive Internet and mobile applications.
-Students will learn and develop social media strategies for use in business and learn how to implement social media campaigns as part of a marketing strategy.
-Cost-effective methods of social media promotion for small businesses will be covered.
-Relationship-building, public relations, and event marketing using social and mobile media tactics will also be a focus.
-A social media promotion plan will be developed.
+This course is designed to provide students with a foundation in social media marketing using interactive Internet and mobile applications.
+Students will learn and develop social media strategies for use in business and will learn how to implement social media campaigns as part of a marketing strategy.
+Cost-effective methods of social media promotion for small businesses will be covered, as well as relationship-building, public relations, and event marketing using social and mobile media tactics.
+Students' course activities and assignments will culminate in the development of a social media promotion plan.